-In addition, if the attending clinician believes that there is a specific contra-indication to one of the active drug treatment arms (see Appendix 2; section 9.2) or that the patient should definitely be receiving one of the active drug treatment arms then that arm will not be available for randomisation for that patient.
+In addition, if the attending clinician believes that there is a specific contra-indication to one of the active drug treatment arms (see Appendix 2; section 9.2 and Appendix 3; section 9.3 for children) or that the patient should definitely be receiving one of the active drug treatment arms then that arm will not be available for randomisation for that patient.
 For patients who lack capacity, an advanced directive or behaviour that clearly indicates that they would not wish to participate in the trial would be considered sufficient reason to exclude them from the trial.

 Consent

-Informed consent should be obtained from each patient before enrolment into the study.
+Informed consent should be obtained from each patient 16 years and over before enrolment into the study.
 However, if the patient lacks capacity to give consent due to the severity of their medical condition (e.g. acute respiratory failure or need for immediate ventilation) or prior disease, then consent may be obtained from a relative acting as the patient’s legally designated representative or independent doctor.
 Further consent will then be sought with the patient if they recover sufficiently.
+For children aged <16 years old consent will be sought from their parents or legal guardian.
+Where possible, children aged between 10-15 years old will also be asked for assent.
+Children aged ≥16 years old will asked for consent as for adults.
+Witnessed consent may be obtained over the telephone or web video link if hospital visiting rules or parental infection mean a parent/guardian cannot be physically present.

 Due to the poor outcomes in COVID-19 patients who require ventilation (>90% mortality in one cohort7), patients who lack capacity to consent due to severe disease (e.g. needs ventilation), and for whom a relative to act as the legally designated representative is not immediately available, randomisation and consequent treatment will proceed with consent provided by a treating clinician (independent of the clinician seeking to enrol the patient) who will act as the legally designated representative.
 Consent will then be obtained from the patient’s personal legally designated representative (or directly from the patient if they recover promptly) at the earliest opportunity.